dmitrisg/collegeClasses/CSC276/SQL Guide.md

 **1. Connect to the server in MySQLWorkbench.**

     a.
 Open MySqlWorkbench, using AJ Apps.
     b.
-Click the little plus sign next to MySQL Connections.
+Click the plus sign next to MySQL Connections.
 This opens the Setup New Connection window.
     c.
 For Connection Name, enter whatever you want to call it.
     d.
 For hostname, enter cscmysql.lemoyne.edu.
     e.
 For username, enter your username from the 2022_MySQL_Instructions.pdf on Canvas.
 This should be your last name.